 This is about being flexible and having the ability to bounce back after setbacks and disappointments.
 Resilience allows life to become more manageable.
 As a med student, your child must be able to handle a variety of temperaments, communication styles, and attitudes from both patients and colleagues.

 For example, some attending physicians can be obnoxious.
 They may yell at students during hectic times.
 Your child must have thick skin to deal with such behavior and still get the job done without feeling soft about the situation.

-One tip offered by parents of future med school students is to establish rules for technology-free time.
-This could be while on vacations, while doing homework or even at dinnertime.
+One tip offered by parents of future med school students is to establish rules for a technology-free time.
+This could be while on vacations, while doing homework, or even at dinnertime.

 This helps them understand the value of taking care of themselves along with academic learning.
 Soon, your child will develop the ability to prioritize duties and activities, while focusing on the task at hand.